geraldombuthia/wordplusplus-v2.0/README.md

 *Separation of concerns* as a principle will be utilised in the development.
 Modularization will be utilised in the form of components and separate function files.
 This is in the hope of improving readability and development.

 ## Optimization and testing
 The application is tested against Lighthouse application load metrics to ensure it is upto per wth requirements for a better user Experience.
-Optiizations were made to ensure the following results on Lighthouse.
+Optiizations were made to ensure the following results on Lighthouse for mobile loading.

 ![Lighthouse scores](/LighthouseTest.png)